The search for multi-entity accounting and family office ERPs

-Pugliessa found Gravity while searching for multi-entity accounting and family office ERPs.
-He considered other ERP solutions, but they would have been too cost-prohibitive and complex for his needs.
+Pugliessa found Gravity while searching for other ERP solutions, most of which would have been too cost-prohibitive and complex for his needs.

 Gravity’s family office accounting software had all the features he needed without added complexity or cost.
 Within just a few days of implementing Gravity, Pugliessa saw immediate improvements in efficiency.